OctopusDeploy/blog/blog/2021-05/exporting-projects/index.md

 The demand for this has been strong though.
 We were told Spaces was less valuable without a way to partition existing projects into new Spaces.

 Our Customer Solutions team stepped up to fill the gap with the [Space Cloner](https://github.com/OctopusDeployLabs/SpaceCloner) project, a collection of PowerShell scripts to help with copying between spaces.
-This was useful in many cases, but came with limitations as a solution that operated via the HTTP API as opposed to being "in the box".
+This was useful in many cases, but there were limitations because it operated via the HTTP API, as opposed to being "in the box".

 Fast-forward two years, and people also want to migrate projects from self-hosted Octopus instances to [Octopus Cloud](https://octopus.com/docs/octopus-cloud).